-The defendant water company contracts with a city to supply the city with water.
+Notes: The defendant water company contracts with a city to supply the city with water.
 While the contract was still in force, a fire broke out and spread to the plaintiff’s warehouse, destroying it and its contents.
 The plaintiff alleges that the destruction of his warehouse was caused by defendant’s negligence in failing provide an adequate supply of water to combat the fire, despite prompt notification of the fire, the capacity to properly supply the water, and the contractual obligation to supply water in the manner needed.

 Does being a social host create additional duties to guests?
 Should an individual’s superior knowledge of a dangerous condition require him or her to disclose that danger?